Saif al-Islam Gaddafi: Personal life

 There are two different stories about his mother's origin.
 One is that his mother, Safia Farkash, is from a family from the Eastern Libyan Barasa tribe and that she was born in Bayda and was trained as a nurse.
 The other is that she is of Hungarian descent.

 In 2006, the German newspaper Der Spiegel and the Spanish newspaper La Voz de Galicia reported that Saif al-Islam was romantically linked to Orly Weinerman, an Israeli actress and model, they dated from 2005 to 2011.
 At the time, Weinerman publicly denied having any contact with Saif al-Islam, but she has since admitted it, and in September 2012, she asked former British prime minister Tony Blair to intervene in his trial in order to spare his life.

 In 2009, a party in Montenegro for his 37th birthday included well-known guests such as Oleg Deripaska, Peter Munk and Prince Albert of Monaco.

-In April 2016, the Italian newspaper Corriere della Sera reported that Saif al-Islam had married in Zintan and had a three year old daughter.
+In April 2016, the Italian newspaper Corriere della Sera reported that Saif al-Islam had married in Zintan and had a three-year-old daughter.
 In his 2021 interview with The New York Times, Saif denied being married and claimed that he was lonely.

-He is rumored to be living in a pied-à-terre near Zintan, where he conducted an interview with The New York Times in 2021, or further south in the village of Qira, the native village of Abdullah Senussi.
+He is rumored to be living in a pied-à-terre near Zintan or further south in the village of Qira, the native village of Abdullah Senussi.
 His former captor, Ejmi al-Atiri of the Zintan Brigades, provides him with bodyguards, along with the Mashashiya tribe and Russian forces.
 According to Ejmi al-Atiri, Saif al-Islam has developed the hobbies of camping, night rides in the desert, hunting, and reading since his release from prison.

-According to The Times, Saif al-Islam has access to up to $30 billion.
+According to The Times in 2017, Saif al-Islam has access to up to $30 billion.